qgis/qwc2-demo-app/doc/src/keeping_qwc_up_to_date.md

     git checkout master
     git pull

-The [ChangeLog in the demo application repository](https://github.com/qgis/qwc2-demo-app/blob/master/ChangeLog.md) documents major changes, and in particular all incompatible changes between releases which require changes to the application specific code and/or configuration.
+The [UpgradeNotes in the demo application repository](https://github.com/qgis/qwc2-demo-app/blob/master/UpgradeNotes.md) documents major changes, and in particular all incompatible changes between releases which require changes to the application specific code and/or configuration.